35 Attention-Worthy Arthritis Facts & Stats (2022 Update)

-Powerful Cannabis Properties for Arthritis Treatment
+Powerful Cannabis for Arthritis Treatment

-23. CBD can help with rheumatoid arthritis prevalence as it binds together with the body’s immune system receptors responsible for pain management.
+26. CBD can help with rheumatoid arthritis prevalence as it binds together with the body’s immune system receptors responsible for pain management.

 One of these receptors is called CB2 — its purpose is to manage inflammation and pain.
 Scientists dedicated to the research of medical cannabis for the treatment of arthritis believe that when CBD enters the body, it clutches to CB2.